r2devops/docs/docs/self-managed/installations/kubernetes.md

     jobs:
       host: 'r2devops.mydomain.com'

-      # Not using secret for license (comment if you use secret)
+      # Not using secret for configuration (comment if you use secret)
       extraEnv:
-        - name: LICENSE
-          value: '<license-key>'
         - name: SECRET_KEY
           value: '<secret-key>'
         - name: GITLAB_OAUTH2_CLIENT_ID